tytydraco/yessleep/out/When_signing_up_for_acting_classes_never_and_mean_NEVER_audition_for_The_S_Class.md

 “Why can't you look at me?”
 I found myself spluttering.

-When the man pulled out a bottle of water, I pulled off my heel and lobbed it at his face.
+When the man pulled out a bottle of water, I yanked off my heel and lobbed it at his face.

 “Look at me!”